s22-tech/grav-plugin-logerrors/README.md

 # Installation

-Installing the Logerrors plugin can be done in one of two ways.
-Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

-## Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `logerrors`.
 You can find these files either on [GitHub](https://github.com/s22-tech/grav-plugin-logerrors).

 You should now have all the plugin files under